samrecipes/recipes/breakfast_sandwich.md

     - 2 or 3 links of pork breakfast sausage (Farmer John skinless links is a good one and available at Target)
     - 1 slice havarti cheese
     - 1 egg
+    - butter
     - Plochman's yellow mustard
     - salt & pepper
     - sage (optional)

 ## PROCEDURE

-Defrost sausage if frozen (microwave at 90 seconds for 30% power)
+Defrost sausage if frozen (microwave at 90 seconds for 30% power).
+Remove any paper wrapings around the links.

 Heat butter in a pan, throw sausage in.
 About 8 - 12 minutes total.
 In my Tramontina aluminum non stick skillet, I use low-medium heat but the sausage still cooks very fast, maybe 8 minutes total.

 Meanwhile…cut croissant in half using a bread knife or a steak knife.
 Optionally toast it, especially if it's going a bit stale—just be careful if you use a toaster so it doesn't burn.

 Flip the sausages if you haven't already.

+Mix up an egg.

 Put the slice of cheese on one of the croissant halves.